ISO 27001:2022 explained: requirements, key changes and implementation strategies

 Automate Control 6.3

-Meet the personnel security requirements of ISO 27001 with intelligent training.
+Meet the human-centric requirements of ISO 27001:2022 with intelligent awareness training.

 Request training now